gmcavallazzi/fixedgeareval/README.md

 refers to how bad the situation is, while for the gear and gain ratios just to how hard they are.

+As for now it works with 700c (28") wheels only, but it will be adapted soon to work with other settings.

 ## Basic usage: